syncfusion-content/wpf-docs/wpf/Autocomplete/Dropdown-customization.md

 {% endhighlight %}
 {% endtabs %}

-## Setting the selected item background
+## Customizing the SelectedItem background

-The [SelectionBackgroundColor](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_SelectionBackgroundColor) property is used to set the background color of selected item in suggestion box.
+The [SelectionBackgroundColor](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_SelectionBackgroundColor) property is used to set the background color of the selected item in the suggestion box.

 {% tabs %}